Iowa City, Iowa Therapists

 Iowa City, Iowa is the proud home of the University of Iowa.
-This college town has a population of 72,000 and is the county seat of Johnson County.
-There are several mental health challenges that are facing residents Iowa City.
-Learn about the contributing factors to mental illness, as well as ways you can find hope and healing for you or a loved one.
+This college town has a population of over 74,000 and is the county seat of Johnson County.
+Several mental health challenges are facing residents of Iowa City.
+Learn about the contributing factors to mental illness, as well as ways you can find hope and healing for yourself or a loved one.

 Mental Illness Challenges in Iowa